 Una via: One way

 Curvas adelante: Dangerous curves ahead.
-Definitely take head to this because there are some real crazy curvy roads in Costa Rica.
+Definitely take heed to this because there are some really crazy curvy roads in Costa Rica.

 Costa Rica Driving Laws

 Speeding, driving under the influence, and not wearing a seatbelt are the common infractions that seem to occur in Costa Rica.

 The fines for these can be high!

 For example, driving while on a cell phone will land you almost a $200 fine.
 Passing on a curve can land you a $550 fine.